Proact: A Study of REACT in Subjects With Type 2 Diabetes Mellitus and Chronic Kidney Disease

 • Procedure: Sham Comparator

-Participants will have 2 sham procedures that simulate real biopsy and injection procedure.
+Participants will have sham procedures that simulate real biopsy and injection procedure.
 No tissue is taken during biopsy and nothing is injected into kidney.
-The second sham procedure will occur 12 weeks (+28 days) after the first sham procedure.
+The 2 injection/ sham procedures will occur approximately 12 weeks apart.

 Experimental